Problem

 The following diagram also shows successful header propagation, but it includes an exporter in Service 2 that sends the span details to New Relic (see Trace API):

-Standard distributed tracing for APM uses adaptive sampling.
+Standard distributed tracing for uses adaptive sampling.
 This means that a percentage of calls to a service will be reported as part of a distributed trace.
 Specific calls to your service might not have been selected to be sampled.

 There are limits on the number of spans that can be collected and displayed.
 If an application generates a very large number of spans for a single call, it might exceed the APM agent's span-collection limit for that harvest cycle.
 This could result in missing spans and significantly limit the number of traces the agent can completely sample and report.